-Shoes: Dress shoes, gym shoes, boots, or sandals with backs are permitted.
+Shoes: Dress shoes(no greater than 1.5" heel), gym shoes, boots, or sandals with backs are permitted.
 Heels, flip-flops, and athletic sandals are not permitted.

 Warm-up jackets, sweatshirts and cardigans: Warm-up jackets and cardigans from the upper-body apparel emblem choice are permitted.
 Approved emblem apparel must be worn under the approved jacket/cardigan.